rspamd/rspamd/README.md

-* **Pre- and post- filters** - you can register callbacks that are called before or after messages processing to make results more precise or to make some early decision, for example to implement a rate limit.
+* **Pre- and post- filters** - you can register callbacks that are called before or after messages processing to make results more precise or to make some early decision, for example, to implement a rate limit.

 * **Registering functions for Rspamd** - you can write your own functions in Lua to extend Rspamd internal expression functions.